-3.11.2 Prohibition against Denial of Assistance to Victims of Domestic Violence, Dating Violence, Sexual Assault and Stalking
+3.11.2 Prohibition Against Denial of Assistance to Victims of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and/or Human Trafficking

-Applicants who otherwise qualify for assistance or admission will not be denied admission on the basis or as a direct result of the fact that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+Applicants who otherwise qualify for assistance or admission will not be denied admission on the basis or as a direct result of the fact that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, stalking and/or human trafficking.
 VAWA does not limit LRHA's authority to deny assistance to an individual or household that is not otherwise qualified or eligible for assistance.

-3.11.3 Prohibition against Termination of Assistance Related to Domestic Violence, Dating Violence, Sexual Assault and Stalking
+3.11.3 Prohibition Against Termination of Assistance Related to Domestic Violence, Dating Violence, Sexual Assault, Stalking, and/or Human Trafficking

-Criminal activity directly relating to domestic violence, dating violence, sexual assault or stalking, engaged in by a member of a tenant's family or any guest or other person under the tenant's control will not be the basis for termination of assistance, tenancy, or occupancy rights if the tenant or an immediate member of the tenant's household is the victim or threatened victim of that domestic violence, dating violence, sexual assault or stalking.
+Criminal activity directly relating to domestic violence, dating violence, sexual assault, stalking and/or human trafficking, engaged in by a member of a tenant's family or any guest or other person under the tenant's control will not be the basis for termination of assistance, tenancy, or occupancy rights if the tenant or an immediate member of the tenant's household is the victim or threatened victim of that domestic violence, dating violence, sexual assault, stalking and/or human trafficking.

-Incidents of actual or threatened domestic violence, dating violence, sexual assault or stalking will not be construed either as serious or repeated violations of the Lease by the victim of such violence or as good cause for terminating the tenancy or occupancy rights of the victim of such violence.
+Incidents of actual or threatened domestic violence, dating violence, sexual assault, stalking and/or human trafficking will not be construed either as serious or repeated violations of the Lease by the victim of such violence or as good cause for terminating the tenancy or occupancy rights of the victim of such violence.

-LRHA may not terminate assistance to a family that moves out of an assisted unit in violation of the lease, with or without prior notification to LRHA, if the move occurred to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault or stalking and who reasonably believed he or she was imminently threatened by harm from further violence if he or she remained in the unit
+LRHA may not terminate assistance to a family that moves out of an assisted unit in violation of the lease, with or without prior notification to LRHA, if the move occurred to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault, stalking and/or human trafficking and who reasonably believed he or she was imminently threatened by harm from further violence if he or she remained in the unit